jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/archive/HOL unguided - Modern cloud apps-sept-2018.md

     Claims information page![On the Contoso website, the following links are circled: Russell, Sign out, and Edit Profile.](images/Hands-onlabunguided-Moderncloudappsimages/media/image40.png "Contoso website, Claims information page")

 ## Exercise 4: Enabling Telemetry with Application Insights

-To validate the scalability of the application and to configure telemetry, you have been asked to configure Microsoft Azure Application Insights and perform a web load test using Visual Studio Online.
+To validate the scalability of the application and to configure telemetry, you have been asked to configure Microsoft Azure Application Insights and perform a web load test using Azure DevOps.

 ### Task 1: Configure the application for telemetry